Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: The Wasserstein arrangement and the Wasserstein fan

 The \emph{Wasserstein arrangement} is then the set of hyperplanes

 \end{definition} \begin{remark} In the case $ k = 2$, the tuple $(a_1,a_2)$ forms the same hyperplane when combined with either of the tuples $(b_1, b_2)$ or $(b_2, b_1)$.
-In order for the notion of positive side to be well-defined, we establish the convention that we chose the tuple starting with $\min\{b_1,b_2\}$. \end{remark} \begin{definition}[Wasserstein fan] Let $\GPF{n}$ denote the fan determined by the intersections of the Wasserstein arrangement $\CA{n}$ with the metric cone $\mcone{n}$.
+In order for $H_{\mathbf{a,b}}^+$ to be well-defined, we establish the convention that we chose the tuple starting with $\min\{b_1,b_2\}$. \end{remark} \begin{definition}[Wasserstein fan] Let $\GPF{n}$ denote the fan determined by the intersection of the Wasserstein arrangement $\CA{n}$ with the metric cone $\mcone{n}$.
 We call $\GPF{n}$ the \emph{Wasserstein fan}.
-Moreover, write $\GPFclosed{n}$ for the (polyhedral) fan of pseudometrics, defined by the intersections of $\CA{n}$ with the cone $\mconeclosure{n}$ \end{definition}
+In addition, write $\GPFclosed{n}$ for the polyhedral fan of pseudometrics defined by the intersections of $\CA{n}$ with all faces of the cone $\mconeclosure{n}$. \end{definition}

 \begin{remark} The metric cone $\mcone{n}$ intersects every face of the Wasserstein arrangement~$\CA{n}$.
 Indeed, let $p$ be any point on some face of $\CA{n}$.
 The point $p+k\mathbf{1}$ for some $k\ge 0$ and $\mathbf{1}$ the all-ones vector in $\R^{\binom{n}{2}}$ lies on exactly the same hyperplanes of the arrangement $\CA{n}$ as the point $p$ since the defining equations involve the same number of variables on both sides of the equation.
 But for $k$ large enough, we observe that the point $p+k\mathbf{1}$ is in $\mcone{n}$.
+For the analogous statement about the secondary fan of the second hypersimplex see \cite[Lemma 24]{CJK24}.

 Therefore, the arrangement $\CA{n}$ and the fan $\GPF{n}$ have the same number of $i$-cells for any~$i$.
 In particular, we can count the number of maximal cells of the fan $\GPF{n}$ by counting the number of chambers of the arrangement $\CA{n}$. \end{remark}